samkap/eleventy-netlify-boilerplate/posts/2017-11-14-quick-performance-boost-on-the-site.md

 cover: /posts/desktop-01-start.png
 ---

-I'm sitting at home, with a sore throat and an almost-gone fever.
+I’m sitting at home, with a sore throat and an almost-gone fever.
 I loathe feeling unproductive.
-And, with Firefox's new blazing fast, Quantum, I can't help but feel level more sick and tired.
-In order to cheer myself up and feel mildly productive, I thought I'd pick apart my site with a few performance speed tools, but briefly.
+And, with Firefox’s new blazing fast, Quantum, I can't help but feel level more sick and tired.
+In order to cheer myself up and feel mildly productive, I thought I’d pick apart my site with a few performance speed tools, but briefly.
 I know better than to get too deep into code when not in a focused state of mind.
-So, I'll keep this brief and write I go through each step.
+So, I’ll keep this brief and write I go through each step.
 The following are the steps I took:

-## 1. First, re-read Dave's posts on RWD Bloats.
+## 1. First, re-read Dave’s posts on RWD Bloats.

-Dave's posts are [one](daverupert.com/2014/07/rwd-bloat/) and [two](https://daverupert.com/2014/07/rwd-bloat-part-ii/) on RWD bloat.
-I don't fully suspect RWD being the main culprit, but let's see.
-Based on Dave's advice, check my grades with quick tests from [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) and [WebPageTest](https://www.webpagetest.org/).
+Dave’s posts are [one](daverupert.com/2014/07/rwd-bloat/) and [two](https://daverupert.com/2014/07/rwd-bloat-part-ii/) on RWD bloat.
+I don't fully suspect RWD being the main culprit, but let’s see.
+Based on Dave’s advice, check my grades with quick tests from [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) and [WebPageTest](https://www.webpagetest.org/).

 ### Google PageSpeed

 ![Google PageSpeed when I started, showing two suggestions](/static/img/posts/desktop-01-start.png)

 Both Mobile and Desktop have the same issues.
 According to Google, two important things to fix are: "Eliminate render-blocking JavaScript and CSS in above-the-fold content" that can be broken up into a few steps, and "Leverage browser caching", which I have no idea how to do, yet.
 So, this, friends, I will not be doing at this time.
 I would hate to misread something while sick and make a big mistake.
-So I'll return to this later.
+So I’ll return to this later.

 ![Google PageSpeed when I started, showing what was optimized ](/static/img/posts/desktop-02-start.png)

-These are things I'm not being lazy about, at least on this page, but I'm glad that images are optimized (yay [ImageOptim](https://imageoptim.com/) but if you know of a great Jekyll plug-in that could do this, let me know!
+These are things I’m not being lazy about, at least on this page, but I’m glad that images are optimized (yay [ImageOptim](https://imageoptim.com/) but if you know of a great Jekyll plug-in that could do this, let me know!

 ### WebPageTest

 ![webpagetest-start.png](/static/img/posts/webpagetest-start.png)

 Yay!
 Only one F!
 This is **just** like school all over again.
 Kidding.
-But according to this Typekit is out of control, making up over 54-point-freaking-7-percent (54.7%) of my site's bytes.
+But according to this Typekit is out of control, making up over 54-point-freaking-7-percent (54.7%) of my site’s bytes.
 That seems like a lot and I don't like.
 Also, I have six images on home, and I don't quite see why until favicons have anything to do with it.
-Now armed with knowledge, let's see what we can do about it.
+Now armed with knowledge, let’s see what we can do about it.
 Here goes!

 ## 1. Moved Typekit to below my content

-So, before you get mad at me, know that I'm mad at me.
+So, before you get mad at me, know that I’m mad at me.
 I do know better, I was being lazy for a long time.
 So now my Typekit codes, live in a `scripts` includes file that is included after my `</body>` tag.

 ## 2. Mess with Typekit Settings

 ![typekit-01.png](/static/img/posts/typekit-01.png)

-Log into Typekit and see if I'm missing any optimization settings there.
+Log into Typekit and see if I’m missing any optimization settings there.
 My kit is 64k, 54k if I don't keep the OpenType feature.
 For now, I will keep it on and maybe come back to this later.

 ![typekit-02.png](/static/img/posts/typekit-02.png)